Jesc06/Single-Page-Crud/README.md

-### This, on the other hand, is the controller for displaying the data in the table.
+### This is the controller responsible for displaying the data in the table.
 ![Step 1](DisplayTable.png)